 Singing is an amazing vocal labor relaxation technique.
-It helps to control your breathing, encourages deep breathing, and keeps your vocal chords, jaw, and body relaxed.
-It also works through distraction from contractions and focus on resonation.
+It helps to control your breathing, encourages deep breathing, and keeps your vocal cords, jaw, and body relaxed.
+It also works through distraction from contractions and focuses on resonation.

 - Opens the throat, which opens and relaxes the pelvis

 - Promotes relaxation of the mind and body, releasing stress and anxiety, inhibiting ‘fear, tension, pain cycle’